 10. End the Day Connected

 Before sleep, take a moment to connect.
 Share the best part of your day.
 Say "I love you" and mean it.
-If there's tension, acknowledge it and commit to addressing it tomorrow β don't let resentment build overnight.
+If there's tension, acknowledge it and commit to addressing it tomorrow, don't let resentment build overnight.

 How to Make These Habits Stick

 Don't try to implement all 10 at once.
 Pick 2-3 that feel natural and practice them for a week.
 Then add more.
-Habits compound β small consistent actions create massive change over time.
+Habits compound, small consistent actions create massive change over time.

 The goal isn't perfection.
 It's showing up for your partner a little bit better each day.
+For more relationship improvement strategies, read our guides on improving communication and keeping the spark alive.

 Frequently Asked Questions

-How long does it take for new relationship habits to feel natural?
+FAQHow long does it take for new relationship habits to feel natural?

 Research suggests habits take about 66 days on average to become automatic.
 But you'll likely notice positive changes in your relationship within the first 1-2 weeks of consistent practice.